v0.12.3 · Apache 2.0 · TypeScript + JavaScript

 The JS/TS ecosystem had no maintained, full-featured library for OpenDocument Format generation. odf-kit fills that gap.

-Only fflate at runtime — zero transitive dependencies.
+Two runtime dependencies: fflate (ZIP) and marked (Markdown parsing) — zero transitive dependencies from either.
 Lightweight and audit-friendly for enterprise and government projects.
+Every sub-export maintains this guarantee.

 ODF 1.2+ and ISO/IEC 26300